mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 Pad Scratch Mode
 ^^^^^^^^^^^^^^^^
+Pad scratch mode is enabled by pressing the :hwlabel:`PAD SCRATCH` button.
+The button will light up when selected.
+Press one of the pads to trigger one of the built in scratches.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_scratch.svg
    :align: center
    :width: 65%
    :figwidth: 100%
-   :alt: Pioneer DDJ-SB3 (performance pads)
+   :alt: Pioneer DDJ-SB3 (performance pads in pad scratch mode)
    :figclass: pretty-figures

-   Pioneer DDJ-SB3 (performance pads)
+   Pioneer DDJ-SB3 (performance pads in pad scratch mode)

 Slicer Mode
 ^^^^^^^^^^^
+Slicer mode is enabled by holding :hwlabel:`SHIFT` down and by pressing the :hwlabel:`PAD SCRATCH` button.
+The button will blink when selected.
+In this mode every pad repesents a marker in the beat grid.
+Each pad will light up as each slice is played.
+Press a pad to repeat the slice and hold the pad down to loop it.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_slicer.svg
    :align: center
    :width: 65%
    :figwidth: 100%
-   :alt: Pioneer DDJ-SB3 (performance pads)
+   :alt: Pioneer DDJ-SB3 (performance pads in slicer mode)
    :figclass: pretty-figures

-   Pioneer DDJ-SB3 (performance pads)
+   Pioneer DDJ-SB3 (performance pads in slicer mode)

 Sampler Mode
 ^^^^^^^^^^^^
+Sampler mode is enabled by pressing the :hwlabel:`SAMPLER` button.
+The button will light up when selected.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_sampler.svg
    :align: center
    :width: 65%
    :figwidth: 100%
-   :alt: Pioneer DDJ-SB3 (performance pads)
+   :alt: Pioneer DDJ-SB3 (performance pads in sampler mode)
    :figclass: pretty-figures

-   Pioneer DDJ-SB3 (performance pads)
+   Pioneer DDJ-SB3 (performance pads in sampler mode)

 ========  ===============================================================  ==========================================
 No.       Control                                                          Function